zeuspyEC/AutoArchZeusPy/README.md

 # autoArchZ
 This is a autoinstall for Arch users...
-Can use for Uefi and Bios.
+Can use for UEFI and BIOS.

 ## Installation
 1. Update the system packages: